alexta69/metube/README.md

 ## Firefox extension

 [nanocortex](https://github.com/nanocortex) has created a similar extension for Firefox.
-You can install it from [Firefox Addons](https://addons.mozilla.org/en-US/firefox/addon/metube-downloader) and get sources from [here](https://github.com/nanocortex/metube-firefox-addon).
+You can install it from [Firefox Addons](https://addons.mozilla.org/en-US/firefox/addon/metube-downloader) or get sources from [here](https://github.com/nanocortex/metube-firefox-addon).

 ## Bookmarklet